Staphylococcus/federal-eu-constitution/README.md

 Start reading here: [Table of Contents](TABLE_OF_CONTENTS.md)

 # Contributing
-All the contributions are welcome, however big or small.
+All contributions are welcome, however big or small.
 The intention is to open the process to anyone and everyone.

 ### Contribute your thoughts
 Probably the easiest way to contribute is to open an issue [here](https://github.com/Staphylococcus/federal-eu-constitution/issues).
-This is a public forum, and all the ideas and questions are welcome.
+This is a public forum, and all ideas and questions are welcome.

+### Contribution Guidelines
+For detailed guidelines on how to contribute, please check out the [Wiki](https://github.com/Staphylococcus/federal-eu-constitution/wiki).

 ### Contribute to the text directly
 Everyone is encouraged to open a pull request with their contribution to the body of the constitution.
 Probably not everything will get merged, but most pull requests will result in a conversation that will shape the thinking going forward.